CTN-policy/ctn-policy-institute/_posts/2025-12-06-africas-development-crossroads.md

 ## Unlocking Real Transformation

-Africa’s potential is immense—demographically, economically, and creatively.
+Africa’s potential is immense demographically, economically, and creatively.
 But potential without systems is simply untapped opportunity.

 True transformation will require deliberate investment in infrastructure that supports regional trade and industrialisation, governance systems that attract and sustain investment, and technological adoption that empowers the continent to compete globally.
 Only through this integrated approach can Africa shift from a narrative of promise to a reality of progress.